Gurkha Contingent: Deployment

 Before the September 11 attacks in 2001, the GC was seldom seen in public besides being stationed at key locations such as The Istana, and the homes of VIPs such as former Prime Minister Lee Kuan Yew and the President of Singapore.
-Only those who spoke English were assigned to protecting VIP homes.
+Only those who spoke English were assigned to protect VIP homes.
 They were also seen stationed at important foreign properties such as the British High Commission and installations which require added security such as the Currency House at Pasir Panjang.

 Changing security concerns since 2001 has led to a more active deployment of GC troopers in recent years, and a review of their existing roles.
 Previously known for standing guard atop lookout towers at Changi Prison where the country's top criminals are housed, this role has since been outsourced to private auxiliary police forces in the mid-2000s with the liberalization of the private armed security industry.

-Besides guarding key installations, Gurkha troopers are also increasingly deployed during key national events.
-They are deployed during the annual National Day Parade, and complemented the police's stringent security measures during the 117th IOC Session held in Singapore in July 2005.
-In addition, they are also deployed to watch over sealed ballot boxes during the country's general elections.
+Besides guarding key installations, Gurkha troopers are increasingly deployed during key national events.
+They are deployed during the annual National Day Parade, and complimented the police's stringent security measures during the 117th IOC Session held in Singapore in July 2005.
+They also watch over sealed ballot boxes during the country's general elections.
 Most recently, the GC was involved in the hunt for escaped detainee Mas Selamat bin Kastari and 2013 Little India riots.
-GCs are now currently involved with many police and security officers at the MRT station passenger service centers for cash top-up services since 1 September 2017.
+GCs are capable of VIP protection, and terrain tracking as well as public order incident response.
 The Contingent was also used to protect the Capella Resort venue which hosted the 2018 summit between Kim Jong-un and Donald Trump.

-On 18 March 2004, three armed fugitives escaped from Johor, Malaysia after committing armed robbery, and fled by a motorized sampan to Pulau Tekong.
+On 18 March 2004, three armed fugitives escaped from Johor, Malaysia, after committing armed robbery, and fled by a motorized sampan to Pulau Tekong.
 Over 700 personnel from the police and the SAF were activated, with the first fugitive captured by the Gurkha officers within 34 hours from the commencement of the search operation.
 The second fugitive was arrested by the Police Coast Guard's Special Task Squadron officers, while the last man was again caught by the GC six hours after the second arrest.

 The GC has also contributed to Singapore's overseas security and humanitarian missions.
 For example, GC officers were part of a 40-man Singapore Police Contingent to the United Nations Transitional Administration in East Timor in 2000.
 They also joined a 30-man team to Iraq to help train about 1,500 local Iraqi trainers and police officers for three months before returning to Singapore on 19 September 2003.